 All lessons include exercises, reading passages and listening to tapes.
 The lecturer may provide additional reading when necessary.
 Students are encouraged to read articles and books on Turkish language and culture.

-Turkish History and Culture courses
+Turkish History and Culture

 ANU College of Arts and Social Sciences